Read This First

 Prompt 5: The bulk of the relevant scientific community seems to be silent and disinterested during hoaxes such as those you listed.
 Should this silent majority speak out more to counter the distortions from frauds and sensational media outlets?

-The section turns on Public Trust in Science, Clarity and Context, and Combatting Misinformation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Public Trust in Science, Clarity and Context, and Combatting Misinformation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Public Trust in Science distinct from Clarity and Context.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Public Trust in Science distinct from Clarity and Context.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Providing scientists with media training can prepare them to communicate complex ideas in an accessible and engaging manner, making it easier for them to participate in public conversations.